-Project Responsibilit ties

-Project No.: Date:

-Project Location: Signature:

-Team N lembers:

-Yes No 1) Is the approved Work Plan being followed?

-Comments

-Yes No 2) Was a briefing held for project participants?

--, Comments

-Yes No 2) Were additional instructions given to project participants?

-Comments

-Sample Collection

-Yes No 1) Is there a written list of sampling locations and descriptions?

-Comments

-Yes No 2) Are samples collected as stated in the Master SOPs?

-Comments

-Yes No 3) Are samples collected in the type of containers specified in the Work Plan?

-Comments

-Yes No 4) Are samples preserved as specified in the Work Plan?

-, Comments
+Project Responsibili ties Project No.: Date: Project Location: Signature: Team N /lembers Yes No 1) Is the approved work plan being followed?
+Comments Yes No 2) Was a briefing held for project participants?
+Comments Yes No 3) Were additional instructions given to project participants?
+Comments Sample Collection Yes No 1) Is there a written list of sampling locations and descriptions?
+Comments Yes No 2) Are samples collected as stated in the Master SOPs?
+Comments Yes No 3) Are samples collected in the type of containers specified in the work plan?
+Comments Yes No 4) Are samples preserved as specified in the work plan?
+Comments Yes No 5) Are the number, frequency, and type of samples collected as specified in the work plan Comments

-SAP Worksheet #32-2-Field Performance Audit Checklist (continued)
+Worksheet #32-2-Field Performance Audit Checklist (continued)

-Yes Plan?
-No 5) Are the number, frequency, and type of samples collected as specified in the Work Comments Yes No 6) Are QA checks performed as specified in the work plan?
+Yes No 6) Are QA checks performed as specified in the work plan?
 Comments Yes No 7) Are photographs taken and documented?
-Comments Docume nt Control Yes No 1) Have any accountable documents been lost?
+Comments Docum ent Control Yes No 1) Have any accountable documents been lost?
 Comments Yes No 2) Have any accountable documents been voided?
 Comments Yes No 3) Have any accountable documents been disposed of?
 Comments Yes No 4) Are the samples identified with sample tags?
 Comments Yes No 5) Are blank and duplicate samples properly identified?
 Comments Yes No 6) Are samples listed on a chain-of-custody record?
-Comments Yes No 7) Is chain-of-custody documented and maintained?
-Comments
+Comments Yes No 7) Is chain of custody documented and maintained?
+Comments - Comments